-1. Select an industry using Standard & Poor's NetAdvantage or IBISWorld.
+1. Select an industry using IBISWorld, S&P Global NetAdvantage, or the industry reports in ABI/INFORM Trade & Industry.
 Look for analysis of Political, Economic, Social, and Technological (PEST) factors in the industry reports.
+When analyzing a public company, check the company's 10-K report, especially the Risk Factor section.

-3. Find trends and competitive environment in Standard & Poor's NetAdvantage, IBISWorld, and the industry reports in Business Source Premier, ABI/INFORM Trade & Industry, Business Insights: Essentials, and Factiva.
+3. Find trends and competitive environment in IBISWorld, S&P Global NetAdvantage, and the industry reports in ABI/INFORM Trade & Industry, Business Source Premier, and Factiva.

 4. Identify trade associations and mine their websites for regulatory issues, legal matters, and (sometimes) marketing data.